-Cymbalta is the brand-name for Duloxetine, a prescription antidepressant that belongs to a class of drugs known as serotonin-norepinephrine reuptake inhibitors (SNRI).
-Cymbalta is used to treat a variety of different problems, but most notably generalized anxiety disorder and depression.
-It is also prescribed to help relieve nerve pain associated with diabetes and ongoing pain due to medical conditions such as arthritis and fibromyalgia.
-Cymbalta works by helping restore the natural balance of chemical neurotransmitters in the brain that are connected to mood and pain.
+Cymbalta is the brand name for Duloxetine, a prescription Antidepressant that belongs to a class of medication called Serotonin-Norepinephrine Reuptake Inhibitors (SNRIs).
+Cymbalta is used to treat a variety of different problems, most notably generalized anxiety disorder and depression.
+It is also prescribed to help relieve nerve pain associated with diabetes and ongoing pain due to medical conditions such as arthritis and fibromyalgia; use that contradicts prescribed instructions may constitute Cymbalta abuse.
+Cymbalta works by helping restore the natural balance of mood and pain-related chemical neurotransmitters in the brain.
 In 2014, Cymbalta was the seventh most prescribed drug in the United States.

 Taking Cymbalta can improve mood, sleep, appetite, and energy levels in consumers while simultaneously decreasing nervousness.
 In addition to these benefits, the medication can produce a variety of negative and potentially harmful effects as well.
 These side effects can range from mild to severe and include any of the following:

 - Weight loss